Servers include web, application, database, and file servers. Each type serves a distinct purpose. They host websites and manage data and apps.

 Apache | It’s free and very customizable. |

-Nginx | It’s good at handling lots of visitors. |
+Nginx | It’s adept at handling lots of visitors. |

 Microsoft IIS | It works well with Windows servers. |

-LiteSpeed | It’s fast and helps with security. |
+LiteSpeed | It’s quick and helps with security. |

 Apache and Nginx are top choices for many websites.
 They both are powerful and can handle big websites.
 Microsoft IIS is a go-to for Windows users.
-LiteSpeed is newer but it’s gaining fans for its speed and safety features.
+LiteSpeed is newer, but it’s gaining fans for its speed and safety features.

 Database Servers: Core Of Data Management

 Database servers are powerful engines at the heart of data management.
 They store, organize, and retrieve data for applications and users.
-Imagine a digital library where data is the book, and the database server is the librarian.
+Imagine a digital library where data is the book and the database server is the librarian.
 This section explores the critical roles these servers play and the popular software that powers them.

 Role In Data Storage And Retrieval